Mesa Verde National Park: History and Culture

 Impressions of Mesa Verde National Park:

 Mesa Verde is unique.
 This is a National Park based on history, unlike any other National Park.
 The sights are amazing and hard to contemplate.
 The National Park Service did a good job presenting the history of the Puebloans and the cliff dwellings.
-I wish I could have visited more than dwellings but the threat of falling rock closed some of the tours.

 Have you visited Mesa Verde National Park?
 Leave a comment below on your experience.